AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 >[!TIP]
 >
->[!DNL Platform] provides intelligent recommendations for auto-mapped fields based on the target schema or dataset that you selected.
+>Platform provides intelligent recommendations for auto-mapped fields based on the target schema or dataset that you selected.
 You can manually adjust mapping rules to suit your use cases.

 ![mapping](../../../../images/tutorials/create/marketo/mapping.png)